 and his rooms by injustice,

 14 who says, ‘I will build myself a big house with spacious rooms,’

 with a cedar ceiling

 and painted with red.

-15 “Should you reign, because you strive to excel in cedar?
+15 Do you reign, because you strive to excel in cedar?

 so it was well, then.

-17 But your eyes and your heart are only for your covetousness,
+17 But your eyes and your heart are set on nothing

 for shedding innocent blood,